Have you ever looked at your blog’s analytics and wondered when the hordes of visitors are going to start showing up?

 So how can you make your content more visual?
 Here are some ideas to get you started:

-The image above was created in under 10 minutes thanks to the help of a free tool called Canva.
+The image above was created in less than 5 minutes thanks to the help of a free tool like Canva.

 Mention influencers in your posts and let them know you’ve mentioned them